 Can personal loans hurt your credit?

-While personal loans can help your credit score, they also can hurt your it if you’re not prepared to pay them off.
+While personal loans can help your credit score, they also can hurt your score if you’re not prepared to pay them off.
 Here are some risks you need to consider before applying for a personal loan:

 - Hard inquiry on your credit: Due to the hard credit check, you will likely see a short-term drop in your credit score when you formally apply for the loan.
 While this may not be detrimental to your long-term credit score, it could cause some harm to your credit if you apply for multiple loans in a short period of time.

 - Potentially high interest rates and fees: Depending on your creditworthiness, you could end up getting stuck with a considerably high interest rate and fees.
 The higher the interest rate, the longer you may be paying off the loan — and if you can’t afford those rates in the long term, you risk falling behind on payments and damaging your credit score.

 - Getting into more debt: Every time you apply for a loan, you are borrowing money, which does have the potential to put you further in debt — especially if you continue to rack up credit card balances while paying off your loan.
-While not all debt is necessarily a negative thing, it’s important to do an analysis of your current financial situation before applying to determine if a loan is a move in the right direction.
+While not all debt is necessarily negative, it’s important to do an analysis of your current financial situation before applying to determine if a loan is a move in the right direction.

 What to consider before taking out a personal loan

 Before taking out a loan, consider the benefits and drawbacks of adding another monthly bill to your budget.
 A few things to think about are: